Kuramoto meets Koopman: Constants of motion, symmetries, and network motifs: Symmetry-generated constants of motion

-For the Kuramoto model, the generator $\mathcal{U} = \partial_t + \mathcal{K}$ with $\mathcal{K}$ in Eq.~\eqref{eq:kooku} acts on observables depending on $(t, \bm{z})$ and we want the symmetries to be automorphisms of the $N$-torus~[Fig.~\ref{fig:fig1}\,(b)] potentially acting on time.
-Using the criterion~\eqref{eq:symkoo}, it is straightforward to show that the global dilatation generator $i\,L_0$ (rotation of all the oscillators), the Koopman generator $\mathcal{K}$ and the trivial generator $f(t)\,\mathcal{U}$ for some smooth function $f$ are symmetry generators.
-Time translation is expressed in terms of the latter generators such that $\partial_t = \mathcal{U} - \mathcal{K}$.
-However, it is easily verified that these symmetries do not generate new constants of motion from the monomials or the cross-ratios.
+For the Kuramoto model, the generator $\mathcal{U} = \partial_t + \mathcal{K}$ with $\mathcal{K}$ given in Eq.~\eqref{eq:kooku} acts on observables depending on $(t, \bm{z})$ and we want the symmetries to be automorphisms of the $N$-torus~[Fig.~\ref{fig:fig1}C] potentially acting on time.
+Using the criterion~\eqref{eq:symkoo}, it is straightforward to show that the global dilatation generator $i\,L_0$ (rotation of all the oscillators), the Koopman generator $\mathcal{K}$, and the trivial generator $f(t)\,\mathcal{U}$ for some smooth function $f$ are symmetry generators.
+Yet, the symmetry generators $iL_0$, $\mathcal{K}$, $f(t)\mathcal{U}$ do not generate independent constants of motion from the monomials, the Vandermonde-ratios or the cross-ratios.